EconomyLens.com

 With Democrats and Republicans unable to reach a funding deal, the US government is on the brink of a shutdown. ©AFP

-Hong Kong (AFP) – Gold hit a record high and Wall Street futures fell with the dollar Wednesday as the US government shut down after lawmakers failed to reach a funding deal, though most Asian and European markets edged up.
+Hong Kong (AFP) – Gold hit a record high and Wall Street futures fell with the dollar Wednesday as the US government shut down after lawmakers failed to reach a funding deal.
+However, most Asian and European markets edged up.
 The prospect of services in the United States being closed overshadowed optimism that the Federal Reserve will cut interest rates again.

 Related

-Democrats and Republicans remain at loggerheads on funding the government beyond Tuesday—the end of the fiscal year—with both sides blaming each other.
-Senate Republicans tried to rubber-stamp a House-passed temporary funding patch but could not get the handful of Democratic votes required to send it to President Donald Trump to sign off.
+Democrats and Republicans remain at loggerheads on funding the government beyond Tuesday — the end of the fiscal year — with both sides blaming each other.
+Senate Republicans tried to rubber-stamp a House-passed temporary funding patch, but could not get the handful of Democratic votes required to send it to President Donald Trump for approval.
 Democrats want to see hundreds of billions of dollars in healthcare spending for low-income households restored, which the Trump administration is likely to eliminate.

 The closure will see non-essential operations halted, leaving hundreds of thousands of civil servants temporarily unpaid, and many social safety net benefit payments potentially disrupted.
 Trump threatened to punish Democrats during any stoppage by targeting progressive priorities and forcing mass public sector job cuts.
 “So we’d be laying off a lot of people that are going to be very affected,” he said.
 “And they’re Democrats, they’re going to be Democrats,” the president told an event at the White House, adding that he would use the pause to “get rid of a lot of things we didn’t want, and they’d be Democrat things.”